rymatata/coursera-exploratory-data-analysis/README.md

 - Learned how to load, clean, process, analyze, and visualize data using Python
 - Explored the basic statistics of the dataset
 - Identified outliers or anomalies in the dataset
-- Drew rational conclusions with facts and summarized the findings resulting from the exploratore data analysis
+- Produce rational conclusions with facts and summarized the findings resulting from the exploratore data analysis

 # Skills Applied
 - Python